gmdsi/GMDSI_notebooks/docs/intro/intro_to_bayes.md

 print ("having seen it's alive is {0:.3f}".format(PthwDa))
 ```

+    Probability that partner did water the plant
+    having seen it's alive is 0.975

 How likely did our partner forget, given that we see it's alive?

 $$P\left(\theta_{nw} | d_a\right) = \frac{P\left(d_a | \theta_{nw}\right) P\left(\theta_{nw}\right)}{P\left(d_a\right)}$$